Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 Attribute data is the primary input source for scene services.
 The tabular information is stored as an attribute of a feature class.

-Attribute data for all features in a node are stored and available as discrete, per field resource called **attribute**.
+Attribute data for all features in a node are stored and available as discrete, per field resource called *attribute*.
 The number of attribute resources corresponds to the number of fields in the scene cache.

-Attributes values are stored in the attribute resource in the same order as feature geometries are stored within the geometry resource of the node.
+Attributes values are stored in the attribute resource in the same order as feature geometries are in the geometry resource.
 This allows clients to render each node efficiently through direct array access instead of object-id based attribute lookups.

-When access to the object-id is needed, the _attribute_ resource representing the object-id field stores the object-id values of each feature within the node, just like the geometry resource.
+When access to the object-id is needed, the _attribute_ resource represents the object-id field stores the object-id values of each feature within the node.
 This facilitates object-id based access.
 Clients can also build an object-id to array-index dictionary for cases where large numbers of object-id based attribute or geometry look ups within a node are needed.

-When the same feature is included in more than one node at different levels of detail, the corresponding attributes for the feature are also included as attribute resources in each node.
+When the same feature is included in more than one node at different levels of detail, the corresponding attributes for the feature are included as attribute resources in each node.
 This redundancy in attribute storage allows each node to be rendered independently of any other node.

 Metadata on each _attribute_ resource is made available to clients via the scene service layer.
-When attributes are present within the scene cache, the resourcePattern array in the layers store (layers[id].store.resourcePattern) will include a value called attributes.
+When attributes are present within the scene cache, the resourcePattern array in the layers store will include a value called attributes.
 The attributes value indicates that attributes are a required resource, utilized for attribute driven symbolization and rendering.
-In addition to the resourcePattern, additional metadata in the fields array (layers[id].fields[id]) and attributeStorageInfo array (_layers[id].attributeStorageInfo[id]_), further describe each attribute resource.
+In addition to the resourcePattern, additional metadata in the fields array and attributeStorageInfo array further describe each attribute resource.

 These metadata allow clients to initialize and allocate any required client side resources prior to accessing any attributes of interest.

 <div>
 <img src="images/figure-11.png" title="An example of the fields array." alt="An example of the fields array (layers[id].fields[]) resource of a scene service layer illustrating different supported types of feature attribute fields.
 The fields array describes an attribute field with respect to its key, name, type and alias.">
-<p>Figure 11: An example of the fields array (layers[id].fields[id]) resource of a scene service layer illustrating different supported types of feature attribute fields.
+<p>Figure 8: An example of the fields array (layers[id].fields[id]) resource of a scene service layer illustrating different supported types of feature attribute fields.
 The fields array describes an attribute field with respect to its name, type and alias.</p>
 </div>

 Clients can use the key property (layers[id].attributeStorageInfo[].key) of the attributeStorageInfo to uniquely identify and request the attribute resource through a RESTful API, called attributes.
 Clients use the attributeStorageInfo metadata to decode the retrieved attribute binary content.

-**The attribute resource header contains:**
+The attribute resource header contains:

 - A header section of 4 bytes with the count of features.
 The count value is present in all attribute resources.
 For attributes with string resources, header has an additional 4 bytes indicating the total byte count of the string attribute values.
 - For all numerical field types, the header section is followed by the attribute values array record.
 The attribute values must always begin at an offset that is divisible by the byte length of a single value.
 If the header does not end at such an offset, the necessary amount of padding is inserted between the header and the attribute values.
 - For string field types, the header section is followed by a fixed length array whose values are the byte counts of each string data, inclusive of the null termination character.
 This array is then followed by an array of actual string data.
 The strings are stored null terminated.

-_<a href="../profiles/meshpyramids/examples/3dSceneLayer.js">code 1.</a> A scene layer resource illustrating the metadata information found in the fields (layers[id].fields[id]) and attributeStorageInfo arrays (layers[id].attributeStorageInfo[id])._

-A client application will be able to find the URI of any attribute resource through its href reference from the attributeData array of the Node Index Document (similar access patterns exist for resources such as 'features', 'geometries', etc.).
-See Figure 12 below:
+A client application will be able to find the URI of any attribute resource through its reference from the attributeData array of the Node Index Document (similar access patterns exist for resources such as 'features', 'geometries', etc.).
+See Figure 9 below:

 <div>
 <img src="images/figure-12.png" title="A node resource document illustrating attribute data content access urls (href)" alt="A node resource document illustrating attribute data content access urls (href)">
-<p>Figure 12: A node resource document illustrating attribute data content access urls (href).</p>
+<p>Figure 9: A node resource document illustrating attribute data content access urls (href).</p>
 </div>

 #### REST API for Accessing Attribute Resources directly from a scene service layer

-The Attributes REST API allows client apps to fetch the attribute records of a field using its _Key_ property directly from a scene service layer.
-Every scene node (with the exception of 'root' node), exposes attribute fields as discrete _attribute_ resources.
+The attributes REST API allows client apps to fetch the attribute records of a field using its _key_ property directly from a scene service layer.
+Every scene node (with the exception of `root` node), exposes attribute fields as discrete _attribute_ resources.
 These resources are accessible through a relative URL to any Node Index Document.

 The Attributes REST API syntax:
  URL: **http://&lt;sceneservrice-url&gt;/attributes/&lt;field_key&gt;/&lt;id>**

-- _attributes_ -  is the RESTful resource responsible for fetching the binary attribute resource.
-A client will decode the content based on the metadata found in the scene layer _attributeStorageInfo_ array
+- _attributes_: the RESTful resource responsible for fetching the binary attribute.
+Clients will decode the content based on the metadata found in the scene layer _attributeStorageInfo_ array
-- <i>field\_key</i> - is the field key value that will be used to request the desired feature attribute content.
+- <i>field\_key</i>: the key value used to request the feature attribute content
-- _id_ - is the bundle id of the _attribute_ binary resource, corresponding to the geometry bundle id.
-By default this value is 0 (same as the geometry bundle id).
+- _id_: the bundle ID of the _attribute_ binary resource, corresponding to the geometry bundle id.
+By default, this value is 0 (same as the geometry bundle id).
 If a node has more than 1 geometry resource, then the id of the _attribute_ resource will also match the geometry bundle id.

 #### Usage pattern of the _attributes_ REST API:

 1. A client should get the attribute field from the metadata by fetching the scene server layers REST resource prior to symbolizing the node base on attribute information.
 The layers resource contains the files array, which lists all available attribute fields, types, and the Attribute Storage Info array.

-   The fields array object contains a collection of objects that describe each attribute including its name ('name'), datatype ('type') and a user friendly name ('alias').
+   - The fields array object contains a collection of objects that describe each attribute, including its name ('name'), datatype ('type') and a user friendly name ('alias').
 It includes all fields in the source feature layer of the scene service layer.

-   The attributeStorageInfo array contains a collection of objects that describes all attribute binary resources.
+   - The attributeStorageInfo array contains a collection of objects that describes all attribute binary resources.
 It includes only fields the publisher chose to include as part of the scene cache during publishing time.

    See the [attribute storage info model](docs/1.6/attributeStorageInfo.cmn.md) for more details.

-2. A client application equipped with the list of available fields and the corresponding attribute-value-array metadata, can then fetch the attribute values by supplying the desired field _Key_ as part of the attributes REST request.
+2. A client application equipped with the list of available fields and the corresponding attribute-value-array metadata, can then fetch the attribute values by using the _key_ as part of the attributes REST request.
 Furthermore, it is capable of decoding the fetched _attribute_ resource based on the metadata as retrieved in step 1.

    Note: The geometry buffer contains the _objectIDs_ array as the last section of the geometry layout (layers[id].store.defaultGeometrySchema.featureAttributes).
-A client application that has a need to access the _ObjectIDs_ array, should first check in the geometry buffer before requesting it from the _attributes_ REST resource.
+A client application that has a need to access the _ObjectIDs_ array should first check in the geometry buffer before requesting it from the _attributes_ REST resource.

 #### Attribute Resource - Details